luau-lang/luau/rfcs/records.md

 The rigidity of records may make some applications hesitate to adopt them; e.g. you can't simply add a new field at a random point in the program, which some would argue makes the language less dynamic and therefore less convenient.

+By only supporting efficient representation of records, rather than all tables, we are only providing an optimization for new (or modified) code.
+JavaScript runtimes, in comparison, support shape optimizations for all objects, although that optimization is hidden and as such isn't always reliable and can result in performance cliffs in certain cases.

 Not enforcing type compatibility for typed records at runtime may make it difficult for us to optimize record storage more by removing the type tags (which could make record objects ~2x more efficient in some cases).